nrx33/chicago-taxi-duration-predictor/README.md

 # Chicago Taxi Duration Prediction MLOps Project

 ### Description
-This project aims to predict the ride duration of taxi rides in Chicago.
-Using official taxi ride data from the city of Chicago we train machine learning models and find the best model for the dataset, tune it and then final predictions are made.
+This project focuses on predicting the duration of taxi rides in Chicago.
+We utilize official taxi ride data from the city to train and evaluate various machine learning models.
+The process involves selecting the most effective model through training and fine-tuning, and then using it to generate accurate ride duration predictions.
+By leveraging comprehensive historical data, we aim to enhance the accuracy and reliability of our predictions.

 ### Technologies
 * **Storage:** Localstack S3